 Another concern of EVS Pre-releases is to improve the quality of the data and its documentation.
 Information on errors or omissions in the data and the documentation is very welcome.
 Please report any problems in data and documentation to the EVS Data Service at GESIS, Cologne.
-Many thanks!
+We appreciate your help!

 The first pre-release, which included 16 countries (Armenia, Bulgaria, Germany, Georgia, Iceland, Croatia, Netherlands, Austria, Poland, Russia, Switzerland, Slovak Republic, Slovenia, Spain, Czech Republic, Belarus) has been published in December 2018.

 The second pre-release includes data from 30 countries.
 Compared to the previous one, this version of the integrated dataset adds 14 new countries (Albania, Azerbaijan, Denmark, Estonia, Finland, France, Great Britain, Hungary, Italy, Lithuania, Norway, Romania, Serbia, Sweden) and data from the mixed -mode applied in 6 countries (Denmark, Finland, Germany, Iceland, Netherlands, Switzerland).
 The dataset inlcude also further harmonized variables on education and occupation, and the first weight variables.